I don’t think I’ve ever met anyone who could not use a few more quick and easy dinner recipes under his or her belt – myself included.

 Have your ingredients prepared before the chicken hits the pan.
 In fact, do yourself a big solid and prep them a day or two ahead of time.
 If you’ve zested and juiced the lemon, sliced up the shallots and onion, then you are so good to go it’s not funny.

 Have any side starch also ready, whether you’ve made it ahead and are reheating it, or making it that night – this recipe goes quickly once the chicken hits the pan.
-Mashed potatoes are clearly a good partner (and when is that not true?).
+Mashed potatoes are clearly a good partner (and when is that not true?), as are Crispy Sauteed Potatoes.

 Sautéed Chicken with Spinach and Red Onions